 Compostable and biodegradable plastics are not recyclable, as they are made of materials that are meant to break down versus materials that can be made into something new.
 Once recyclables are collected and sorted, they are baled and sold to partially offset the cost of collecting and separating recycling.
 At the recycling facility, compostable and biodegradable plastics get mixed with conventional plastics.
 When this happens, it lowers the quality of the plastic bales making them less valuable and more difficult to sell.

-While the City works to divert as much waste as possible from landfill, the material in public recycling bins is often heavily contaminated with non-recyclable items, such as containers with food and liquid in them, coffee cups, black plastic and pet waste.
+While the City works to divert as much waste as possible from landfill, the material in public recycling bins is often heavily contaminated with non-recyclable items, such as containers with food and liquid in them, black plastic and pet waste.
 When this happens, much of the recycling is ruined, sending it to landfill.

 In spring 2021, the City of Toronto installed new lids on 300 recycling bins in parks across the city.
 The new bin lids have a hole designed to exclusively capture empty beverage cans and bottles.
 Stickers adhered to the bins and signage beside the bins indicate what items are accepted and not accepted in the recycling bins.